What is HP car finance?

 3. Make fixed payments 📅

 You'll make either monthly or weekly repayments, depending on your lender, over the period you agreed to.
-This amount should be fixed and clearly stated when you sign the agreement.
+This amount should be fixed and clearly stated when you sign the HP car finance agreement.
 You'll likely be charged interest on these payments, which means you'll pay back more than you borrowed.
+In some cases, you may even be able to pay your HP car finance early.

 4. You're the owner 🙋🏽♀️

-Once you've made the final payment, you'll be the legal owner of the car, not just the registered keeper.
-You'll have the freedom to keep it, sell it, exchange it or whatever else you want to do.
+Once you've made the final payment of your Hire Purchase agreement, you'll be the legal owner of the car, not just the registered keeper.
+You'll have the freedom to keep, sell, or exchange it.

 - Craig, Head of Underwriting